MAIN MAGNETS PAGE |

 So now an unskilled adult can play with the larger supermagnets

-without experiencing blood loss or unexpected violent pain.
+without experiencing blood loss or sudden violent pain.
 Don't

 still takes plenty of skill to handle the 1.5" spheres.
 Even the